actions/setup-java/README.md

 - Caching dependencies managed by Gradle
 - Caching dependencies managed by sbt
 - [Maven Toolchains declaration](https://maven.apache.org/guides/mini/guide-using-toolchains.html) for specified JDK versions
+- support for enterpries that are using a system that is proxying a repository located on a remote server.

 This action allows you to work with Java and Scala projects.